devlaming/mgreml/README.md

 Results will be stored in an output file ending in `.mediation.out`.

-As an example, consider `mediation.txt` in the directory tutorial.
+As an example, consider `mediation.txt` in the subdirectory `tutorial`.
 This file comprises two phenotypes, labelled Mediator and Outcome.
 A few lines from this file are shown below:

 | FID | IID | Mediator | Outcome |
 | --- | --- | --- | --- |